seijikun/lapas/MANUAL.md

 **Note:**
 - The kernel needs support for booting from NFS-shares
 - The kernel needs support for overlayfs
-- Since we have a network drive as root filesystem, we need the kernel to hav NIC drivers early on in the boot process, so the drivers for all network cards you need support for on the guest machines have to be compiled into the kernel, instead of modules loaded at runtime.
+- Since we have a network drive as root filesystem, we need the kernel to have NIC drivers early on in the boot process, so the drivers for all network cards you need support for on the guest machines have to be compiled into the kernel, instead of modules loaded at runtime.
 This is what disqualifies most of the normal distribution kernels.
 - ... probably more
 :::
 For the reasons mentioned above, we will compile our own kernel for the guest.
 To start building your own kernel (we are still chrooted in our guest!), do the following: